IRA contribution limits

 ≥ $10,000 Not eligible

-As long as you are still working, there is no age limit to be able to contribute to a Traditional IRA.
-Keep in mind: If your earned income exceeds the limit to make a partial or fully deductible contribution to a tradtional IRA, you can still make a non-deductible contribution up to the annual limit.
+Keep in mind: If your earned income exceeds the limit to make a partial or fully deductible contribution to a traditional IRA, you can still make a non-deductible contribution up to the annual limit.

 Traditional IRA deduction limits